LAUNCHING the Portasonic® PLUS

 The five different classes of fire are Class A, Class B, Class C, Class D, and Class K:

-In the UK, the standard fire classification system uses letters to categorize different classes of fires.
-The standard fire classification in the UK includes Class A, Class B, Class C, Class D, and Class F. The classifications are similar to the ones mentioned earlier, where Class A refers to fires involving solid combustible materials, Class B involves flammable liquids or gases, Class C involves electrical fires, Class D involves fires with combustible metals, and Class F involves fires related to cooking oils and fats.
+In the UK, the standard fire classification system uses letters to categorise different classes of fires.
+The standard fire classification in the UK includes Class A, Class B, Class C, Class D, and Class F. The classifications are similar to the ones mentioned earlier, where Class A refers to fires involving solid combustible materials, Class B involves flammable liquids, gases or a gaseous agent, Class C involves electrical fires, Class D involves fires with combustible metals, and Class F involves fires related to cooking oils and fats.

 Our air leakage detection systems use ultrasound to monitor the airtight integrity of any room or compartment.